Toxic-Omega/QuickTransfer/README.md

 # QuickTransfer
-## This Program will not work on your linux machine
+## This Program will not work on your linux machine currently
+## Coding in progress